jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 ## 5.2.
 High Availability

-- CloudHSM clusters are spread across Multi AZ (HA)
+- CloudHSM clusters are spread across Multi-AZ (HA)
 - Great for availability and durability

 ## 5.3.
 Integration with AWS Services